 Include neutral options when appropriate and always provide an "Other" option respondents can fill out for responses you might not have anticipated.

-Questions don't exist in siloes.
-Once you have your response data, you'll be able to start filtering by multiple questions in order to reveal insights.
+Questions don't exist in silos.
+Once you have your response data, you'll be able to start filtering by multiple questions to reveal valuable insights.
 For example, are respondents who are somewhat satisfied with your product more likely to switch if a competitor offers better pricing?

 Begin your market research questionnaire with broad, easy-to-answer questions that engage respondents and build momentum.
 Save more specific or sensitive questions for later in the survey.